sparkyb/pype/readme.txt

 called 'nosocket' in the path from which PyPE is running, and close the listening socket (if one was listening).

-Any new PyPE instances which attempt to open will check for the existance of the nosocket file.
+Any new PyPE instances which attempt to open will check for the existence of the nosocket file.
 If it does not find that file, it will attempt to create a new listening socket on 127.0.0.1:9999 .
 If the socket creation fails, it will attempt to connect to 127.0.0.1:9999 and send the documents provided on